 The measure will be the level of sales activity over time, expressed in volume (rather than price) terms.
+These are essentially measures of market inertia.

 This measure will be evidence that one of a number of possible conditions favourable to joint dominance is fulfilled in the market, and that there is a risk of joint dominance as a result.